There are many things you can do with a phrase by clicking on the actions drop-down caret in the top/right corner of the phrase panel.

 Select the phrases bin to which you would like to move the phrase.

-Depending on which bin you are currently in, and whether you have the In-Progress Workflow enabled, your options will vary.
+Depending on which bin you are currently in, and whether you have the Translation QA Workflow enabled, your options will vary.

 Click the to add a new label.